52North/sensorweby/README.md

 ## Configuration

-You can configure the application by passing a configuration file in YAML format to the function `run(..)`.
-The default configuration files is at `js-swc/settings.yml`.

-### Interface Builder Functions
+The JavaScript client can be configured by placing a `www/settings.json` file inside the app directory.
+For configuration options refer to the documentation of the [client](https://github.com/52North/js-sensorweb-client/).

 ### Input Functions